pwm/datetime-period/readme.md

 # DateTimePeriod

 An implementation of the datetime period type for working with temporal intervals.
 The library includes all possible relations on intervals.
-For further information see the "How it works" paragraph.
+For further information see the "Usage" and "How it works" paragraphs.

 ## Requirements